uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 bubble: carbon (C), nitrogen (N), temperature (T), volumetric water content (VWC), ice).
 Each of the layers with properties described above is also categorized as organic (fibric or humic) or mineral.
-Additionally, the model simulates snow layers and the removal of soil organic layers due to processes such as fire.
-On the right is the vegetation structure showing the plant functional types (PFTs) within a given community type (CMT) and the associated pools and fluxes of C and N. Each PFT is split into compartments (leaf, stem and root) which track their own C and N content and associated fluxes.
+Additionally, the model simulates snow layers and the removal of soil organic layers due to fire.
+On the right is the vegetation structure showing plant functional types (PFTs) within a community type (CMT) and the associated pools and fluxes of C and
+N. Each PFT is split into compartments (leaf, stem and root) which track their own C and N content and associated fluxes.
 The fluxes are represented with red text while the pools are black.
 In addition, there is competition among the PFTs for light, water, and available N, shown with the purple arrow in the top center.\label{fig:modeloverview}](dvmdostem-overview-export_2024-08-19.jpg)

 ## Snow and soil structure and processes

 The soil column is structured as a sequence of layers organized by soil horizons (i.e. fibric, humic, mineral, and parent material).
-The number and physical properties of layers may change throughout the simulation based on vegetation, thermal, hydrologic, and seasonal properties that are calculated at each time step [@Zhuang2003; @Euskirchen2014; @Yi2009;
-@McGuire2018].
-The model uses the two-directional Stefan algorithm and the Richards equation to predict freezing/thawing fronts and soil moisture dynamics in the unfrozen layers, respectively [@Yi2009; @Yi2010; @Zhuang2003].
+The number and physical properties of layers may change throughout the simulation based on vegetation, thermal, hydrologic, and seasonal properties that are calculated at each time step [@Zhuang2003; @Euskirchen2014; @Yi2009; @McGuire2018].
+The model uses the two-directional Stefan algorithm to predict freezing/thawing fronts and the Richards equation to predict soil moisture dynamics in the unfrozen layers [@Yi2009; @Yi2010; @Zhuang2003].
 Snow is also represented with a dynamic stack of layers.
 The physical properties of the snowpack (density, thickness, and temperature) are calculated from snowfall, sublimation and snowmelt.
-The snow cover influences soil-thermal and hydrological seasonal dynamics.
+Snow cover influences soil-thermal and hydrological seasonal dynamics.
 Changes in soil C stocks are a result of litterfall from the vegetation and decomposition of soil C stocks by microbes (heterotrophic respiration or Rh).
 Changes in soil organic and available N stocks are a result of litterfall, net mineralization of organic N, and plant N uptake.
 Soil organic layers and soil C and N stocks may also be modified as a result of wildfire.

 ## Vegetation structure and processes